ixc/ixc-project-template/README.md

 This is a project template for the ICEkit CMS.

 You will need `git`, `python 2.7+` and `pip` to create a new project with this template.
-To follow the Quick start instructions, you will also need [Docker] (see [Docker instructions]).
+To follow the Quick start instructions, you will also need [Docker] -- see [Docker instructions].

 ## Quick start